 After products are imported, importers must keep the import and sales information on record for a minimum of 2 years for future reference.
 Detailed information includes filing documents of imported record, product supply chain, complaint/recall record, filing documents of sales record.

 3.3 USA's wine export certificate (applicable to US wines only)

 As was agreed with the US competent authorities, General Administration of Customs and former AQSIQ jointly announced that since 1 Mar 2014 a wine export certificate will be used as a multi-purpose certificate for wine products exported to China.
 Hence Certificate of Origin, Certificate of Health Sanitation or Certificate of Authenticity/Free Sale will no longer be issued from US authorities for the Chinese wine market.
 (Notice No. 164, 2013 of AQSIQ and GAC)

 Imported wines in China require back labels in simplified Chinese corresponding to original labels and products attached prior to market circulation.
 There are two options: use label stickers placed on top of the original labels before the batch of wines is exported to China or conduct the process at port/bonded area.
 Either way requires compliance check after arrival.

-According to GB 15037-2006 Grapes, GB 7718-2011 General Standard for The Labeling of Prepackaged foods and Article 42 of Food Safety Law, information required on the labels of imported wines include: name, type and vintage of product, ingredients, alcohol content, country of origin, net content, manufacturer, name, address and contact of distributor, storage conditions, filing date and shelf life, food additives, barcode, etc.
+According to GB 15037-2006 Grapes, GB 7718-2011 General Standard for The Labeling of Prepackaged foods, information required on the labels of imported wines include: name, type and vintage of product, ingredients, alcohol content, country of origin, net content, manufacturer, name, address and contact of distributor, storage conditions, filing date and shelf life, food additives, barcode, etc.

 figure1: China wine compliance flow